Unemployment Insurance Appeals FAQ

 The Idaho Supreme Court has ruled that “…In an administrative proceeding hearsay evidence - standing alone - is not sufficient to support findings.”
 Therefore, the appeals examiner must give more weight to first-hand testimony that is provided in the appeals hearing.

-Parties will need to provide their witness name and telephone number where they may be reached during the process of the hearing.
+Parties will need to provide their witness name and telephone number where the witness may be reached during the process of the hearing.
 Witnesses are NOT called at the start of the hearing.
 The appeals examiner will call the witness after it is determined that their information is necessary.

 Why would the appeals examiner disregard testimony from a witness?